 1. Get familiar with the shipping facts of an online retailer.
 Their shipping policy should be outlined in a separate section to illustrate the average time you should get your items, geographic restrictions, shipping choices, possible shipping insurance, and what their handling and shipping fees are.
 Use this all information to determine if these costs and options fit well for you, your budget, along with your area before you place an order.

 2. Be careful where you submit your bank card information.
 When you are shopping online, always employ secure sites.
 These are sites that have taken steps to guard your valuable information.
 A secured website will begin with HTTPS instead of the standard HTTP.
 There can also be a locked icon, either in your address or status bar, depending on which browser you use.

-5. After you have found the items you want, check to see if there are any coupons offered.
+3. After you have found the items you desire, check to see if there are any coupons offered.
 There are many websites that offer coupons.
-These coupons can be a certain percent off, a certain dollar amount off or free freight.
+These coupons can be a certain percent off, a certain dollar amount off or free delivery.
 Many times several coupons are available.
-If this is the situation, choose one that will save you the most money.
+If this is the case, choose the one which will save you the most money.

 4. When getting things shipped to your home that you simply bought online, know your consumer rights regarding time tables and condition of products.
 You have a right to receive items according to the terms stated once you ordered them and reasonable expectations of goods being undamaged.
 Talk with the BBB for exact specifics and acquire what's visiting you fairly!